Blackburn Cathedral

-Blackburn Cathedral, officially known as the Cathedral Church of Blackburn Saint Mary the Virgin with St Paul, is an Anglican (Church of England) cathedral situated in the heart of Blackburn town centre, in Lancashire, England.
+Blackburn Cathedral, officially known as the Cathedral Church of Saint Mary the Virgin with Saint Paul, is an Anglican (Church of England) cathedral situated in the heart of Blackburn town centre, in Lancashire, England.
 The cathedral site has been home to a church for over a thousand years and the first stone church was built there in Norman times.

 History

 With the creation of the Diocese of Blackburn in 1926 (taken from the Diocese of Manchester), the impressive parish church of St Mary the Virgin was raised to cathedral status.
 The church, which was built in 1826 and designed by architect John Palmer, now forms the cathedral's nave.
 It replaced the parish church that was demolished in 1819–1820.

 In the early 1930s, fundraising began to enlarge the cathedral so that the building complemented its newfound importance.
 By 1938, enough money had been raised and work began on enlarging the new cathedral.
 Although work was interrupted by the war, it was resumed afterwards and continued through the 1950s and into the early 1960s.
 After the death of architect W.A.
 Forsyth in 1950, architect Laurence King joined the project and designed the distinctive lantern tower.
 The lantern tower, which consists of 56 different panes of coloured glass, with a modernist slender aluminium spire, was completed in 1967.

 The cathedral was finally completed in 1977 and what had been built over the past decades was finally consecrated as Blackburn Cathedral that year.

 The north transept contains eight misericords dating from the 15th century.
 It is not known at what time they arrived at the cathedral, but they are believed to have originated at Whalley Abbey.
 This could mean that they were removed to a builder's yard after the Dissolution, but with the cathedral not being built until the 19th century, this allows for the possibility that they had lain unused for some 300 years.

 On 17 April 2014, the cathedral hosted the Royal Maundy service.
 In keeping with tradition, Elizabeth II handed out Maundy money to 88 men and 88 women.
 It was the Queen's first visit to the cathedral.

+It was reported in The Treasury, a Presbyterian Church of Wales publication, that a historic sharing agreement between the chapter of Blackburn Cathedral and a local Welsh Presbyterian congregation of the lady chapel will take place in 2023.
+This is believed to be the first covenant of its kind between a cathedral and non-Anglican denomination.